Ryan-H-STFC/NR_Analyser/README.md

 * Put code into MVP (Model, View, Presenter) format
 * Allow Sorting by any column in table.
 * Simplify entering filepath, simple splash window asking to select the relavent folders.
+* Add search for isotope selection, and scroll bar.

 ## **Accessibility**